onap/integration/docs/docs_vFW_CNF_CDS.rst

 or from AAI *heat-stack-id* property of created *vf-module* associated with each Helm package from onboarded VSP which holds the *rb-instance-id* value.

-Examplary output of Status API is shown below (result of test vFW CNF helm package).
+Examplary output of Status API is shown below (full result of test vFW CNF helm package in the attached file).
 It shows the list of GVK resources created for requested *rb-instance* (Helm and vf-module in the same time) with assocated describe result for all of them.

-.. note:: The example of how the Stauts API could be integrated into CDS can be found in the Frankfurt version of k8s profile upload mechanism `Frankfurt CBA Definition`_ (*profile-upload* TOSCA node template), implemented in inside of the Kotlin script `Frankfurt CBA Script`_ for profile upload.
-This method shows how to integrate mutlicloud-k8s API endpoint into Kotlin script executed by CDS.
-For more details please take a look into Definition file of 1.0.45 version of the CBA and also the kotlin script used there for uploading the profile.
+  :download:`Full Status API Result <files/vFW_CNF_CDS/status-response.json>`

 ::